brahmwindeler/springhill-hugo-cms/site/content/post/a-new-newsletter.md

 * Committee happenings
 * Dues

+A digital copy of the newsletter can be found on our [documents](/documents) page or [downloaded directly](https://www.dropbox.com/s/oxoruyvvwyr7xce/Spring%20Hill%20Newsletter%202018%20Spring%20Summer.pdf?dl=0).

 Thanks to Emily Perez for once again putting the newsletter together!

 Thank you to Leah Roberts, Melanie Cole Sinka and Jill Schoenfeld-Demetral for helping fold letters!